High-Dimensional Knockoffs Inference for Time Series Data: Introduction

-It is well-known that the FDR and power are two sides of the same coin.
+It is well-known that FDR and power are two sides of the same coin.
 We then turn to the power analysis of TSKI in Section~\ref{Sec3.new}.
-Assuming linear time series models and regularity conditions, we show that TSKI without subsampling, which is the e-value version of the original knockoff plus inference~\citep{barber2018robust, Barber2015}, enjoys the asymptotic sure screening property \cite{fan2008sure} under a signal strength condition that is no stronger than the beta-min condition.
-For TSKI with subsampling, our results reveal an interesting phenomenon that with asymptotic probability one, the set of selected variables is either empty or enjoys the sure screening property, when the tuning parameters are chosen appropriately.
-The event of no discovery (i.e., the empty selected set) usually occurs when most individual knockoff filters for different subsamples select an abundantly large number of false positives so that the resulting e-values for all variables become too small to be selected.
-We further show that if the FDR for each individual knockoff filter can be controlled, then an upper bound on the number of false positives for each knockoff filter can be established.
-Consequently, the event of no discoveries can be ruled out, and the set of selected variables by TSKI enjoys asymptotic power one.
-These results are summarized formally in Theorem \ref{theorem4.new}.
+Assuming the generalized linear time series models and some regularity conditions, we show that for TSKI with subsampling and e-value aggregation, the set of selected variables is either empty or enjoys the sure screening property with asymptotic probability one.
+These results are formally summarized in Theorem \ref{theorem4.new} and discussed after it.

 We test the empirical performance of TSKI on both simulated and real data.
-Our simulation results in Section \ref{Sec6} demonstrate that the TSKI with subsampling controls stably the time series FDR for some popular $\beta$-mixing processes.
-The selection power is generally satisfactory with sufficient sample size.
-Further, in Section \ref{real.data.1} we apply the TSKI to study the temporal relations between the inflation and other macroeconomic time series from the U.S. economy during the recent ten years.
+Our simulation results in Section \ref{Sec6} demonstrate that the TSKI with subsampling controls the FDR when the data are generated from some popular $\beta$-mixing processes.
+The selection power is generally satisfactory with a sufficient sample size.
+Furthermore, in Section \ref{real.data.1} we apply the TSKI to study the temporal relations between inflation and other macroeconomic time series from the U.S. economy over the past ten years.